Genusbiz/docs/developers/defining-the-application-model/tables/data-sources.md

 Data calculation lets you define a default value, a formula or an aggregated measure.

 *   **A default value** for a field is calculated when an object is created.
 For example, you may want to set the <span style="FONT-STYLE: italic">state for a <span style="FONT-STYLE: italic">customer to <span style="FONT-STYLE: italic">Active by default when a new <span style="FONT-STYLE: italic">customer is created.
 For more information on how to specify a default value, see the article [Specifying a Default Value or Formula](../object-class-property/modify-an-object-class-property/data-calculation.md "Specifying a Default Value or Formula").
 Applies to fields of type **Data**.
 *   **A formula** is calculated whenever data are read or modified.
 For example you could calculate the deviation between actual and budget figures.
 For more information on how to specify a formula, see the article [Specifying a Default Value or Formula](../object-class-property/modify-an-object-class-property/data-calculation.md "Specifying a Default Value or Formula").
-Applies to fields of type **Data** and **Function**<span style="FONT-WEIGHT: normal">.
+Applies to fields of type **Data** and **Function**.
 *   **An aggregated measure** is built by changing the granularity on specific dimensions and aggregating up a measure along these dimensions.
 For example, in a data source based on the Object Class <span style="FONT-STYLE: italic">Customer, you could calculate <span style="FONT-STYLE: italic">total sales year to date or <span style="FONT-STYLE: italic">outstanding debt.
 For more information on how to specify an aggregate measure, see the article [Specifying an Aggregated Measure](../../installation-and-configuration/configure-and-maintain-genus-server/specifying-an-aggregated-measure.md "Specifying an Aggregated Measure").
 Applies to fields of type **Function**.

 </td>